Accenture/AutoFixture.XUnit2.AutoMock/README.md

 - IncludeParameterType - indicates whether attribute target parameter `Type` should included as a first argument when creating customization; by default set to `false`

 **Caution:** Order is important!
-Applying `CustomizeWith` attribute to the subsequent paramater makes precedig parameters of the same type to be created without specified customization and the particular parameter with the specified customization.
+Applying `CustomizeWith` attribute to the subsequent parameter makes preceding parameters of the same type to be created without specified customization and the particular parameter with the specified customization.

 #### Example